straussna/fmod-gdextension-sharp/README.md

 ## Troubleshooting

 - Error: `FmodWrapper: FmodServer singleton not found` — Install and enable the upstream `fmod-gdextension` GDExtension in `res://addons/fmod-gdextension` and restart the project.
+- If the editor plugin did not auto-register the autoload, add the autoload manually as described above.
 - If banks fail to load, verify paths are correct and banks were exported from FMOD Studio.
-- For C# compilation/runtime issues, confirm the project .NET target matches your installed SDK and the Godot editor Mono/.NET configuration.
+- For C# compilation/runtime issues, confirm the project .NET target matches your installed SDK and that you opened the project in the Mono-enabled Godot editor.

 ## Examples